Colosseum and Archeopark in a morning. Here’s how to get the most out of a morning at the Colosseum.

 The Domus Aurea was the huge palace of Nero, which he had built after the fire of Rome in 64.
 The Palace was spread over 80 acres on the Palatine and the Esquiline.
 Where today is the Colosseum, was an artificial lake.
 After Nero’s death, the Palace was destroyed, filled up and overbuilt.
 The land expropriated by Nero was returned to the Roman people and the Palace fell into oblivion.
 In the 15th century a boy fell into a hole and the palace was rediscovered.
 Today the palace is in restauration and can only be visited on weekends.
 The guided tour takes place in English and virtual reality takes visitors back to Nero’s time.

 The tour starts on Saturday and Sunday at 8:30 and includes a visit to the Domus Aurea, the Coliseum, the Roman Forum and the Palatine.
 The tour has a duration of four and a half hours.
-Info & booking>
+Domus Aurea Info & booking>

-The Colosseum has three entrances:
+The Coliseum has three entrances:

 Colosseum · Tickets without guide